SheCodes27/Word-summarizer/README.md

 The script will read the content from the specified file, process it, and print the summary to the console.

 3.DEPENDENCIES

 * nltk: Natural Language Toolkit for text preprocessing and tokenization.
 * gensim: Library for topic modeling and document similarity, used here for TF-IDF modeling.

 4.HOW IT WORKS

-1.Text Preprocessing:
+1. Text Preprocessing:

 Tokenizes text into sentences and words.
 Removes stop words and punctuation.
 Stems words to their root forms.

-2.TF-IDF Modeling:
+2. TF-IDF Modeling:

 Converts preprocessed text into TF-IDF vectors.
 Scores sentences based on their TF-IDF values.

-3.Summarization:
+3. Summarization:

 Ranks sentences by their scores.
 Selects and concatenates the top-ranked sentences to create a summary.